Please enable JavaScript to view this site.

 Enter the data for each group into a separate column.
 The two groups do not have to have the same number of values, and it's OK to leave some cells empty.

-1.From the data table, click on the toolbar.
+1.From the data table, click the Analyze button in the Analysis section of the toolbar.

-2.Choose t tests from the list of column analyses.
+2.Choose t tests (and nonparametric tests) from the list of column analyses.

 3.On the first (Experimental Design) tab of t test dialog, make these choices:

-•Choose the direction of the differences.
-This choice only affects the sign of the difference and the confidence interval of the difference, without affecting the P value.
+Choose the direction of the differences.
+This choice only affects the sign of the difference (or the ratio for lognormal tests) and its confidence interval, without affecting the P value.

 3. Review the results